Angel Food Cupcakes

 Angel food cake is probably one of my favorite cakes.
 However, I rarely make it homemade because it requires a special tube pan.

-I did discover you can make Angel Food Cake in a loaf pan or Mini Angel Food Cake in mini loaf pans.
+However, I did figure out you can make angel food cake in a loaf pan and mini angel food cake in mini loaf pans.

-Typically angel food cake uses cream of tartar, which is essentially powdered acid.
+Typically angel food cupcakes from scratch uses cream of tartar, which is essentially powdered acid.
 Acid helps stabilize the egg whites while beating because the batter can be quite delicate.

 To substitute for cream of tartar, use white distilled vinegar or fresh lemon juice instead.
 It really comes down to using some form of acid rather than focusing on which one.